terawarehouse/terawarehouse-catalog/README.md

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/S6S0YXPX)

-# Catalog and Sellout Management System using Spring
+# Catalog and Sellout Management System using Spring - Catalog Module

 A catalog and sales order management system is commonly used by companies to manage their catalog and capture their sales data into a centralized database so that a real-time accurate report can be generated instantly.
 This application can trigger notification such as low on stock which allows the company to act as needed.